 Attack Of The Clones was released on May 16, 2002. (thirty-five years after A New Hope came out) It received mixed reviews from both fans and critics.
 Unlike The Phantom Menace, it didn’t earn this much money than the previous installment, despite the fact it was a box office success.

 With The Last Jedi coming out this December, here’s my take on what’s good and what’s bad about Attack Of The Clones.

 This article contains potential SPOILERS.
-We’ve all seen The Prequel Trilogy countless times.
-If you’re kids have never seen any Star Wars film, be weary.
+If you’ve haven’t seen any Star Wars film, read at your own risk.

 Mystifying & Pathetic Qualities

-Mystifying: Ewan McGregor, Natalie Portman, Ian McDiarmid, Temuera Morrison, Samuel L. Jackson, Christopher Lee, all did an excellent job on their respective performances.
+Mystifying: Ewan McGregor, Natalie Portman, Ian McDiarmid, Temuera Morrison, Samuel L. Jackson & Christopher Lee all did an excellent job for their respective performances.